dice-group/CurriculumDocRE/README.md

 # CurriculumDocRE: A Curriculum Learning Approach for DocRE

 This repository contains an implementation of the CurriculumDocRE approach for document-level relation extraction with curriculum learning.
-The code has been structured to be memory-efficient and properly integrates all components of the curriculum learning approach.

 ## Overview

 The CurriculumDocRE approach implements a curriculum learning strategy for document-level relation extraction, where the model progressively learns from: